201-year-old steamship paddle wheels found in Lake Champlain

 (CNN)The long-lost paddle wheels from a steamboat shipwreck in 1819 were discovered deep in the waters of Lake Champlain in Vermont.

-Avocational diver Gary Lefebvre of Colchester, Vermont was exploring the waters of Lake Champlain using a remotely operated vehicle when he spotted some wreckage off of Colchester Shoal.
-Lefebvre contacted the Lake Champlain Maritime Museum (LCMM), and LCMM director of research and archaeology Chris Sabick identified the wreckage as being a paddle wheel belonging to the steamboat Phoenix.
+Avocational diver Gary Lefebvre and his wife Ellen of Colchester, Vermont were exploring the waters of Lake Champlain on August 28 using a remotely operated vehicle when they spotted some wreckage off of Colchester Shoal.
+Lefebvre contacted the Lake Champlain Maritime Museum (LCMM) and its director of research and archaeology Chris Sabick identified the wreckage as being a paddle wheel belonging to the steamboat Phoenix.

 The steamboat Phoenix was a 19th century commercial vessel that caught fire and sank 201 years ago on September 4, 1819, forcing all 46 passengers and crew members to abandon ship, according to the LCMM.